When you apply for UC benefits, you must complete work registration and work search activities.

 Make sure you confirm that you have completed your registration.

 On the right hand side of your CareerLink work registration portal, there is a section titled “UC Registration Compliance.”
 If you completed your work registration, it will say “Status: Completed on [the date you completed it].”
 This is what it will look like:

 You can print out a copy of this confirmation by clicking on “View a copy of your confirmation.”
 It will look like this:

-In order to complete the work search requirement, claimants must:
+In order to complete the work search requirement, every week you file for UC benefits, you must:

 - Apply for two jobs